aclemons/emailrelay/doc/reference.md

         --filter=exit:103

-This is useful for the special exit codes, such as exit code 103 which requests a rescan of the spool directory.
+This is useful for the special exit codes, such as exit code 103 which requests a rescan of the spool directory for forwarding.

 ### copy: ###